-- 1. In the VPN configuration tree, right-click on IKEv1. - Select New Phase 1.
-An entry named lkev1Gateway by default is added to the lKEv1 tree. - 3.
-Right-click on Ikev1Gateway and select Rename to give this entry the name of your choice (IKEv1GwConfig in the example). - 4.
+- 1. In the VPN configuration tree, right-click on IKEv2. - Select New IKE auth.
+An entry named Ikev2Gateway by default is added to the IKEv2 tree. - 3.
+Right-click on Ikev2Gateway and select Rename to give this entry the name of your choice (IKEv2GwConfig in the example). - 4.
 Click on this entry. - 5.
-In the Protocol tab > Identity > Local ID field, select E-mail from the drop-down list and enter the e-mail address of the workstation user. - In the Protocol tab > Advanced features section, select the Fragmentation checkbox and indicate the size of IKE fragments as defined on the firewall (1280 bytes according to Stormshield's recommendations). - 7.
-Select the Config mode and Aggressive mode checkboxes as well.
+In the Protocol tab > Identity > Local ID field, select E-mail from the drop-down list and enter the e-mail address of the workstation user. - In the Protocol tab > Advanced features section, select the Fragmentation checkbox and indicate the size of IKE fragments as defined on the firewall (1280 bytes according to Stormshield's recommendations).

-8. In the Authentication tab > Remote router address > Remote router address field, enter the public IP address or FQDN of the firewall with which the VPN client must set up a tunnel.
+7. In the Authentication tab > Remote router address > Remote router address field, enter the public IP address or FQDN of the firewall with which the VPN client must set up a tunnel.
 If you choose to use an FQDN, ensure that the DNS servers on the workstation have resolved it before you set up the tunnel.